chaseruskin/legoHDL/ROADMAP.md

 - [-] see if improvements can be made to "set settings" code (config command) -> users can now directly interact with the settings.yml

 __Completed__
+- [x] when installing or downloading a block, auto-install dependencies if found in remote or block is in cache (and required version is not created)
+- [x] test auto-install of dependencies (if a dependency has (v1.0.0), then break it off in install command and pass in the version as arg and use block name thats left from break)
 - [x] solve cache recursive label issue take off version cast of name and then write off labels found at this version,
 - [x] install a level for majors (gets rewritten when a new install comes that fulfills this level)
 	ex: /v0